Einnfeigr/Einnfeigr-website_v3/src/main/resources/text/en/faq.md

 ### Why there is no people in your videos?
 It's extremely hard to shoot videos with people (imho).
 You have to organize some sort of scenario, find matching people, gather them, train somehow.
-I've shoot video with people once, and it's not the best experience I've ever had.

 ### What are these names about?
 Looks like random symbols
 This is Old-Norsk translation of video name.